Explore Our Garden Wildlife Blog

 Browse or search by Category or Keyword below, alternatively click on any Tag to see related articles.

-Bird Nest Box Week
+National Nest Box Week

 Rob Jaques, a member of the BTO’s Garden Ecology Team, said, ‘Homeowners can provide new nesting opportunities for birds by putting up suitable nest boxes and now is the ideal time to do this.’

 How can i get involved with National Nest Box Week?

 Helping garden birds during the breeding season is as simple as hanging a nest box in your garden to provide a safe, warm and dry environment for nesting birds.
 Whether it’s in your own garden, at school or with your local wildlife group – providing nest boxes will attract a wider diversity of birds.

 We recommend supplying multiple nesting boxes with different entrance sizes to attract different species: